-The Coller School of Management of Tel Aviv University will be hosting the 2017 Annual European SPES Conference in September 4-6, 2017 in Tel Aviv, Israel.
-Collaborative partners are the European SPES Institute and the Business Ethics Center of the Corvinus University of Budapest.
-The conference addresses spirituality and faith traditions as they fertilize business and enterpreneurs for creating models for pressing social problems, including poverty, conflict, unemployment, environmental degradation and climate change.
+The Coller School of Management of Tel Aviv University hosted the 2017 Annual European SPES Conference in September 4-6, 2017 in Tel Aviv, Israel.
+Collaborative partners were the European SPES Institute and the Business Ethics Center of the Corvinus University of Budapest.
+The conference addressed spirituality and faith traditions as they fertilize business and enterpreneurs for creating models for pressing social problems, including poverty, conflict, unemployment, environmental degradation and climate change.
 A new ethos of entrepreneurship needs to be developed in which caring for fellow human beings, future generations and nature play a primordial role.
 Practical wisdom of the Jewish and other faith traditions suggests that enterprises with a spiritual value orientation can flourish, and serve the interests of business and the wider community better than conventional enterprises following the narrow financial bottom line.